 Flexible Scheduling Options

-Chicago-Kent College of Law offers an innovative and flexible scheduling option for first-year evening division students.
-Evening students have the option of following a traditional four nights per week schedule during the academic year, or may opt to take advantage of the summer sessions before and after the first year to ease the transition to law school and reduce the course load to three nights per week during the first academic year.
+Chicago-Kent College of Law offers a flexible scheduling option for first-year evening division students.
+Evening students have the option of following a traditional four nights per week schedule during the academic year, or may opt to take advantage of the summer session before the first year to ease the transition to law school and reduce the course load to three nights per week during the fall semester.

 A brief description of each scheduling option appears below with links to sample schedules.
 If you have questions about any of these options, please contact the Office of Admissions at (312) 906-5020 or firstname.lastname@example.org.

 Under the traditional schedule, part-time students take 11 credit hours per semester during the first year and attend class four nights per week.
 Classes are scheduled Monday through Thursday evenings.

 Option 2: Summer Start with Traditional Spring Schedule

 Under this option, students enroll in one doctrinal class during the summer session preceding the start of the regular academic year, take a reduced course load during the fall semester, and follow a traditional four nights per week schedule during the spring semester.
 Students are not required to take courses during the summer following the first year, but may opt to take elective courses.